 - April 1 through October 31, 6 a.m. - 10 p.m.

-The park is situated around a 5-acre lake (Lake Gerry B. Montgomery) with a bridge and gazebo, fishing piers, a walking path, swimming pool, access to the Greenway Trail, two large playgrounds including a Boundless certified playground, music garden interactive playground, tennis courts, a volleyball court, basketball courts, a skatepark, ball fields, amphitheatre, nature trail, rental facilities, and picnic shelters.
+The park is situated around a 5-acre lake (Lake Gerry B. Montgomery) with a bridge and gazebo, fishing piers, a walking path, swimming pool, access to the Greenway Trail, two large playgrounds including a Boundless certified playground, music garden interactive playground, tennis courts, basketball courts, a skatepark, ball fields, amphitheatre, nature trail, rental facilities, and picnic shelters.
 Robert Cherry Civic Center (currently closed), the Arts and Crafts Building, and the Anna Baumer Community Center are all located at Noble Park.